 From a queer person's point of view, this movie just hits the mark.
 Coming out to their parents is always difficult, no matter if it is about gender or sexuality.
 You are afraid the unconditional love of your parents might vanish, that they see you as someone else now, and that nothing will ever be the same again.
-Additionally, parts of Western society and many countries in this world - like Ghana - claim that it is wrong to be queer.
-The way the protagonist talks about "this self" is very relatable too; it always takes time to accept this new side as a part of oneself.
-Time to realize that it is not necessarily a "new self" but rather your "true self".
-The fact that he brings the aspects of racism into this conversation allows for even more people who are not necessarily queer, to relate to him.
-This search for home and love is something fundamental to marginalized groups like queer people.
+Additionally, parts of Western society and many countries in this world-like Ghana-claim that it is wrong to be queer.
+The way the protagonist talks about "this self" is also very relatable; it always takes time to accept this new aspect as part of oneself.
+It's time to realise that it's not necessarily a "new self" but rather your "true self".
+The fact that he brings the aspects of racism into this conversation allows for even more people who are not necessarily queer to relate to him.
+This search for home and love is a fundamental aspect of marginalised groups, such as queer individuals.

-Reluctantly Queer can be considered part of the queer canon.
-The film was nominated at the Berlin International Film Festival 2016 for the Golden Berlin Bear and the Teddy (Reluctantly Queer, n.d.).
-Among several other nominations, the film was also featured on The Criterion Channel which is famous for "gathering and publishing the greatest films from around the world" (Criterion Collection, n.d.).
+RELUCTANTLY QUEER can be considered part of the queer canon.
+The film was nominated for the Golden Bear and the Teddy at the 2016 Berlin International Film Festival.
+Among several other nominations, the film was also featured on The Criterion Channel, which is famous for "gathering and publishing the greatest films from around the world" (Criterion Collection, n.d.).
 The fact that this film is shot in black and white further solidifies it in the "art" category.
 As Lameris states in her text, it was more likely for a museum to show art films in black and white instead of color since "[t]he colouring of silent films only began to be considered artistic around the mid-1980s. [...]
 [A]rt film became increasingly associated with black and white, while colour was connected to the far less valued early part of film history" (Lameris, 2017, p.
 162).

-According to what I have gathered about Reluctantly Queer, let us try and find the worst possible short that contrasts it the best.
-I have decided to not include an actual movie here but rather a hypothetical placeholder.
-This is for two reasons: 1) When creating a program with an argument, "we need an understanding of argument that is sympathetic, sensitive, and respectful to the films and videos it argues about" (Marks, 2004, p.
+According to what I have gathered about RELUCTANTLY QUEER, let us try and find the worst possible short that contrasts it the best.
+I have decided not to include an actual movie here but rather a hypothetical placeholder.
+This is for two reasons:

+1) When creating a programme with an argument, "we need an understanding of argument that is sympathetic, sensitive, and respectful to the films and videos it argues about" (Marks, 2004, p.
 44).
 I am aware that this goes against the idea of contrast programming, which purposefully puts films against each other to separate them in quality.
 Yet I do not think it is for me to say what is bad and to label movies as "primitive".
-2) I do not want to create a platform to highlight homo- or transphobic content.
+2) I do not want to create a platform to highlight homoor transphobic content.
 Such films are outdated and forgotten for a reason.
-Let us try and keep it that way.
-Additionally, this totally fits the original experience of not knowing where or when this prelude is from.
+Let's try to keep it that way.
+Additionally, this perfectly aligns with the original experience of not knowing where or when this prelude originates.